serena-ramley/ESP32-PCNT/README.md

 ## To upload code:
 (0) Open the file or folder in your Arduino IDE.
 Plug in the board via USB.
 Select Tools -> Port -> Select the correct COM port and Tools -> Board -> ESP32 Dev Module <br>
 (i) Press "Upload" in the Arduino IDE<br>
 (ii) After it's done compiling, hold down the "boot" button on the ESP32 board.
-See Pin Layout section below<br>
+See Pin Layout section below.
+It also doesn't hurt if you hold down "Boot" while it's still compiling.<br>
 (iii) After Connecting... changes to Writing..., release the "boot" button<br>

 I would generally recommend not connecting the circuit to the board when uploading, in case any pins may have different input/output settings.
 After uploading the connect, disconnect the board from USB to remove power, then connect the circuit, then plug the board back into USB (or power).